nethish/experiments/citus/README.md

 * Workers query for the data, and coordinator combines and aggregates data if needed.
 * By default, Citus creates 32 shards when you distribute a table using create_distributed_table() without specifying a shard count.

+## Limitations
+* Cross shard foreign keys are not allowed
+* No unique across shards
+* Cross shard joins have limitations or expensive

 ## Setup
 Once the 3 containers come up,
 ```bash